MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/connector-error-responses.md

 ---
 # Error responses in Microsoft Graph connectors

-You can access the errors tab in the connection pane to access error reports.
+You can access the errors tab in the connection pane to view error reports.
 The UI displays a limited number of connection errors.
 For a comprehensive list, follow these steps to generate a detailed error report using a PowerShell script.

 1. Open Windows PowerShell with administrator rights.
 2. Install the script from the PowerShell Gallery using the following command